 - Letters that summarize all conversations (by phone or in person) between you and the insurance company representatives, nurses, doctors, and your employer.
 Send copies to all parties involved in the communication via certified mail as proof it was received.

-- Keep everything chronological so that if your claim is denied you have a complete record of how your claim was handled.
+- Keep everything chronological so that if your claim is denied, you will have a complete record of how it was handled.

 Myelofibrosis is a rare disorder that can take a long time to show symptoms.
-There is no cure or established treatment plans for Myelofibrosis in patients.
-If you have Myelofibrosis, you should apply for long term disability benefits.
+There is no cure or established treatment plan for myelofibrosis in patients.
+Despite this, your long-term disability claim for myelofibrosis may be denied.
+That’s where we come in.

+At Ortiz Law Firm, we specialize in long-term disability appeals and lawsuits.
 Using an experienced disability attorney will help you protect yourself against insurance investigators.
-The Ortiz Law Firm is based in Florida. but represents claimants across the country.
-Receive a free consultation by calling (888) 321-8131 with no obligation.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+We are based in Florida but represent claimants across the country.
+You can get a free case evaluation with national long-term disability attorney Nick Ortiz by calling (888) 321-8131 with no obligation.
+We will evaluate your claim to determine how we can help you access the long-term disability benefits you deserve.